rhel-labs/instruqt/imagebuilder-service/01-ib-service-intro/assignment.md

     Your organization has specific requirements for their system builds, and you would like to build those requirements into a custom image that you can then deploy to your public cloud provider.
 tabs:
+- id: dne7aqmsfdvg
-- title: Red Hat Hybrid Cloud Console
+  title: Red Hat Hybrid Cloud Console
   type: browser
   hostname: console
 difficulty: basic